Whatsapp Icon

 Cognitive-Behavioral Therapy (CBT)

 Cognitive-Behavioral Therapy (CBT) is another effective option for managing depression.
-This type of therapy focuses on identifying and changing negative thought patterns and behaviors that contribute to depression.
+This type of therapy focuses on identifying and changing negative thought patterns and behaviours that contribute to depression.
 For cancer patients, CBT can be tailored to address the unique emotional challenges posed by the illness and treatment.

 Mindfulness and Relaxation Techniques

 Incorporating mindfulness and relaxation techniques, such as meditation and yoga, can also be beneficial.
 These practices help reduce stress, improve mood, and enhance overall well-being.
-Many cancer centers now offer programs designed to teach these techniques to patients and their families.
+Many cancer centres now offer programs designed to teach these techniques to patients and their families.

 Nutritional Considerations